grateful345/Wiz-Go-call-sign/README.md

 return 0;
 }

 Note that we use a c++ file to test the engine.
 Running the tester gives us the following result: oezgan@kehf-dev1:~/workspace3/oezganEngineTester/Debug$ ./oezganEngineTester Oezgan Engine successfully loaded Oezgan Engine Initializatzion!
 Engine name: oezgan engine by Fraunhofer FKIE init result : 786 Our engine is successfully loaded and when it`s asked it gives back its name.
 Now we proceed by implementing our own random function.
 Cleanup memory leaks For OpenSSL version prior to 1.1.0, users are required to call ENGINE_cleanup, EVP_cleanup, etc. to prevent memory leak.
 See Library Initialization page.
 For OpenSSL version 1.1.0 and 1.1.1, cleanup happens automatically, users should not worry about it.
-ENGINE_set_finish_function & ENGINE_set_destroy_function are still available to do implementation specific cleanup.
-The Random Function

-OpenSSL has its own method declarations which our engine has to comply with.
-In the header file ossl_typ.h we find the declaration s: typedef struct rand_meth_st RAND_METHOD; typedef struct ecdh_method ECDH_METHOD; typedef st
+EN